skizap/The-Inspector/DEMO_SCRIPT.md

 5. Production-ready in 10 days (67% time reduction)

 ### Call to Action
-- Visit the live demo at [deployment-url]
+- Visit the live demo at [Add your deployment URL]
-- View source code on GitHub at [repository-url]
+- View source code on GitHub at [Add your GitHub repository URL]
 - Try analyzing your own packages

 ### Upload Platforms